 Antisamos Beach, Kefalonia

-One of Kefaloniaās biggest draws is its collection of pristine shores to explore.
-Antisamos Beach is certainly a favorite cove on the island, and one of the best beaches in Greece.
-Itās surrounded by high forested hills and instead of sand, Antisamos is covered in small white pebbles.
+One of Kefalonia’s biggest draws is its collection of pristine shores.
+Antisamos Beach is certainly a favorite cove on the island.
+High forested hills surround it, and Antisamos is covered in small white pebbles instead of sand.

-The water here is crystal clear, making it the perfect candidate for some snorkeling.
-Itās famous for appearing in the acclaimed film Captain Corelli’s Mandolin.
-There are a few bars where you can grab a drink and a bite as well as a couple of loungers to rent for ultimate comfort while sunbathing.
+The crystal clear water here makes it the perfect candidate for snorkeling.
+It’s famous for appearing in the acclaimed film Captain Corelli’s Mandolin.
+There are a few bars where you can grab a drink and a bite with loungers to rent for ultimate comfort while sunbathing.

 Lindos Beach, Rhodes

-The water here is very calm and clear, making it a wonderful place to swim.
+The water here is calm and clear, making it a wonderful place to swim.
 The sand here is a bit of a rarity as many of the beaches on Rhodes are smooth stones.
-Spending the day at Lindos Beach is one of the best things to do in Rhodes for families and children.
+You can drive to Lindos, walk down to the beach, or take a boat cruise along the coastline.

 Golden Beach, Paros Island